tomaszemek/kali-docs/setup.md

 - With this version, I'm not getting stack traces in dmesg, as I used to get otherwise when using Oracle version
 - With this version of Virtualbox, I was having sometimes situation when the kernel modules were not loaded on boot and I wasn't able to run machines.
 Had to reboot in order to get it working again.
 Haven't found the root cause yet.
-- With this version of Virtualbox, there are weird messages shown during update-initramfs.
+- With this version of Virtualbox, there are errors shown during update-initramfs (libkmod, conf_files_filter_out, Directories inside directories are not supported, /etc/modprobe.d/virtualbox-dkms.conf).
 Haven't found the root cause yet.
 - With this version of Virtualbox, I wasn't able to convert boot partition to LUKS1 as the device was still in use after unmounting.
 Haven't found the root cause yet.